NadzTiwing/task-approval-app/README.md

    - Navigate to Settings > API Keys
    - Click "Create API Key"
    - Choose "Full Access" or "Restricted Access" with at least "Mail Send" permissions
-   - Copy the generated API key (you won't be able to see it again)
+   - Copy the generated API key
    - Add it to your `.env.local` file as `NEXT_PUBLIC_SENDGRID_API_KEY`

 4.d.
 Set up a Sender Identity: